JStover95/FaaSr-Testing-Workflow/README.md

    pip install -r requirements.txt
    ```

-3. Make a copy of `main.json` and give it a recognizable name and change the `WorkflowName` attribute to a unique name.

-4. Make a copy of `.env.template` and save it as `.env`
+3. Make a copy of `.env.template` and save it as `.env`
    - Save your GitHub PAT as `GITHUB_TOKEN`.
    - Save the name of your workflow file as `TEST_WORKFLOW_FILE`.

+4. Checkout to a new branch with a recognizable name.

+5. Make a copy of `main.json` and give it a recognizable name
+   - Change the `WorkflowName` attribute to a unique name.
+      - **Note**: The workflow name can only contain alphanumeric characters ([a-z], [A-Z], [0-9]) or underscores (_)
+   - Change the `Branch` of the `My_GitHub_Account` entry in `ComputeServers` to the branch you created in the previous step.

-5. Commit and push your changes.
+6. Commit and push your changes.

-6. Register the workflow (via GitHub Actions or from the command line).
+7. Register the workflow (via GitHub Actions or from the command line).

    ```bash
    ./register_workflow.sh --workflow-file <Your Workflow File>
    ```

-7. Invoke the workflow with the workflow runner.
+8. Invoke the workflow with the workflow runner.

    ```bash
    python -m scripts.workflow_runner --workflow-file <Your Workflow File>